 In this project we will interface a seven segment displays with PIC16F877A 8-bit microcontroller.
 If you are new to PIC microcontroller programming we suggest you to execute the basic led blinking project here before trying this project.
-If you don't have your own hardware for this project, you can schedule this project on our company hardware and access it remotely.
-We offer system software development online course that requires several projects to be completed to earn course certificate.
-You can choose this project as part of system software development online course completion requirements.

 The required hardware and software for this project is as below: